 A self-skin examination is the first step many patients take to identify concerning spots on the skin.
 Diagnosing and treating a skin cancer early offers the best chance of avoiding surgery or a serious risk to your health.
 While some types of skin cancer grow slowly, others – including dangerous melanomas – tend to grow rapidly.
 Checking your skin every three months is essential to maximize your chances of early detection and treatment.

-At Northside Dermatology, all dermatologists advocate the importance of establishing a regular self-checking routine, to ensure cancerous lesions are identified as early as possible.
+The dermatologists who consult at Northside Dermatology advocate the importance of establishing a regular self-checking routine, to ensure cancerous lesions are identified as early as possible.

 What Is the Ugly Duckling Sign for Skin Cancers?